model4702/trackpen/README.md

 $ python3 gui.py
 ```

+Each time the script is ran, a new file containg the data will be written to gui/data.

-If you have troubles with tkinter, you must configure your local Python installation for it.
+If you have trouble with tkinter, you must configure your local Python installation for it.
 On mac, run

 ```
 $ brew install python-tk